comperical/MirrorEncode/README.md

-### Lossless BYOM Data Compression with the Mirror Technique
+### MirrEnc: Lossless BYOM Data Compression with the Mirror Technique

 This code is an implementation of the arithmetic encoding method for lossless data compression using the "mirror" technique.
 Arithmetic encoding is powerful because it enables the encoder to be adapative - the model can change after every update.